New Evening Programmes for Radio Wales Sport

 About the programmes

-As the new football season gets underway later in the Summer, August 12 will see Radio Wales launch a new nightly edition of Radio Wales Sport.
-On Mondays to Thursdays, Steffan Garrero will bring listeners a mix of commentary, big interviews and conversation on a wide range of Welsh sport.
+On August 12 2013 Radio Wales launched our new nightly edition of Radio Wales Sport.
+On Mondays to Thursdays, Steffan Garrero brings listeners a mix of commentary, big interviews and conversation on a wide range of Welsh sport.
 On Friday nights, Rick O’Shea brings his Redzone fans commentary of Pro 12 rugby to Radio Wales.

-BBC Radio Wales Sport on Saturdays will bring listeners the usual mix of commentaries from the nations' key football fixtures, followed by a brand-new sports phone-in on Saturday evenings.
+BBC Radio Wales Sport on Saturdays brings listeners the usual mix of commentaries from the nations' key football fixtures, followed by a brand-new sports phone-in on Saturday evenings.

-Call Rob Phillips will speak to fans on the fortunes of their teams between 5.30pm and 7pm.
-Rob, recently named Welsh Sports Journalist of the Year 2013, will present the programme from one of the grounds he’s been commentating at that afternoon.
+Call Rob Phillips hears from fans and talks about the fortunes of their teams between 5.30pm and 7pm.
+Rob, named Welsh Sports Journalist of the Year 2013, presents his show from one of the grounds he’s commentating at that day.

 Welsh Sport on a high

 Steve Austins, Editor of BBC Radio Wales, said: “Recent listening figures show that people’s appetite for Welsh sport is on a high.
-And after a season which has seen Welsh sides win the Six Nations Championship, the Football League Cup, two promotions and the FA Trophy, who can blame them.
+And after 2012-13 season which saw Welsh sides win the Six Nations Championship, the Football League Cup, two promotions and the FA Trophy, who can blame them.

-“Next season we’ll have two sides in the Premier League, Europa League football for Swansea and a Commonwealth Games on the horizon, so these really are exciting times for Welsh sport.
-The introduction of Steffan and Rick to the nightly schedule, and Call Rob Phillips on Saturdays, will offer sports fans more appointments to listen to BBC Radio Wales throughout the week.”
+"In the 2013-14 season we’ll have two sides in the Premier League, Europa League football for Swansea and a Commonwealth Games on the horizon, so these really are exciting times for Welsh sport.
+The introduction of Steffan and Rick to the nightly schedule, and Call Rob Phillips on Saturdays, offers sports fans more appointments to listen to BBC Radio Wales throughout the week.”

-Steffan Garrero said: “I'm hugely excited to be given the opportunity of returning to BBC Radio Wales after a great year working on the Sport Wales TV show.
+Steffan Garrero said: "I'm hugely excited to have the opportunity to return to BBC Radio Wales after a great year working on the Sport Wales TV show.
 After a massively successful year for both Welsh football and rugby, and with the Commonwealth Games in Glasgow next year, a nightly sport programme is going to be a lot of fun.”

-Rob Phillips said: “We’ve enjoyed an absolutely unbelievable time for Welsh club football and I’m already excited about next season.
+Rob Phillips said: "We’ve enjoyed an absolutely unbelievable time for Welsh club football and I’m already excited about next season.
 Throughout the season we’ve brought the action and then the reaction.
 We hear from the managers, the players and our pundits.
-But Call Rob Phillips will be the chance for fans to air their views.
+But Call Rob Phillips gives fans the chance to air their views.

-“Supporters are always passionate with their opinions and, for us, it’ll be a case of the stronger the better.”
+“Supporters are always passionate with their opinions and, for us, it’s a case of - the stronger the better.”

 Sport through the week on Radio Wales